gijshendriksen/master-thesis/README.md

 This repository contains the source code used for the experiments in the paper "An Analysis of Information Extraction Models and Their Evaluation".

+To protect the anonymity of the double-blind review process, we redacted the link to our Weights & Biases workspace.
+However, the results of our experiments (as published in our W&B workspace) are contained in a dedicated `results` directory in this anonymous repository.
+The original W&B workspace will be published along this work, and contains additional data products besides these results, such as (preprocessed) datasets and data splits.

 ## Overview

 This repository consists of the following parts: